Samsung C&T Corporation: History

 In 1975, Samsung C&T was designated by the Korean government as the first general trading company to lead overseas sales operations.
 After the company merged with Samsung Construction in December 1995, Samsung C&T began engaging in global business with offices in more than 50 countries.

 In September 2015, Samsung C&T merged with Cheil Industries, a Korean textile firm prominent in the fashion industry that was originally acquired by Samsung Everland in December 2013.
 The resulting Samsung C&T focuses on fashion, food, housing, leisure, and bio businesses with its Engineering & Construction, Trading & Investment, Fashion and Resort & Construction Groups.
 The merger has established a third pillar for the Samsung Group, adding to its electronics and financial services.

+Businesses

 Engineering & Construction Group

 Samsung C&T Engineering & Construction Group specializes in engineering, procurement, and construction.

 Building projects

-Engineering & Construction Group of Samsung C&T is best known for its role in skyscraper projects, including the 828-meter Burj Khalifa in Dubai, the Petronas Towers and PNB 118 in Malaysia, and the Saudi Stock Exchange Tadawul Tower in Saudi Arabia.
-The group is also known for building the Cleveland Clinic in Abu Dhabi, as well as Korea's Incheon International Airport,.
-Giheung Semiconductor Complex, and Raemian Apartment Complexes.
+Engineering & Construction Group of Samsung C&T is best known for its role in skyscraper projects, including the 828-meter Burj Khalifa in Dubai, the Petronas Towers and Merdeka 118 in Kuala Lumpur, Malaysia, Taipei 101 in Taipei, Taiwan and the Saudi Stock Exchange Tadawul Tower in Riyadh, Saudi Arabia.
+The group is also known for building the Cleveland Clinic in Abu Dhabi, Taoyuan International Airport Terminal 3 in Taoyuan, Taiwan (under construction) as well as Incheon International Airport, Giheung Semiconductor Complex, and Raemian Apartment Complexes.

-The construction of the third terminal of Shahjalal International Airport of Dhaka will be done by Aviation Dhaka Consortium (ADC) consisting Mitsubishi Corporation, Fujita Corporation and the Samsung C&T.
+The construction of the third terminal of Shahjalal International Airport in Dhaka will be done by Aviation Dhaka Consortium (ADC) consisting of Japanese companies like Mitsubishi Corporation, Fujita Corporation and the Samsung C&T.